Interactivity — the Four-Shape Model

 The four shapes emerged from scanning every interactive surface in Amble — tool calls, tool inputs, tool outputs, entity detail, view editor, field inputs, OAuth flows, destructive confirms, chat elicitations.
 All of them projected onto one of: invoke, collect, project, hand-off.
 ADR-0006 rejected a 5th "notification" shape because it collapses into CallSpec (tool that records an event) or a LinkSpec (user gets a URL).

-FormSpec v1 cannot express: dynamic arrays with add/remove UI and per-row controls, file upload fields that produce durable URLs, runtime data fetches (e.g., /api/agent-connections) that gate submit, model-metadata-driven conditional visibility, or derived submit labels ("Publish" vs "Prioritize 3 Items").
-7 custom tools depend on at least one of these, so we kept the legacy registry alive rather than ship an incomplete migration.
-FormSpec v2 (captured in followups.md) restores these and lets the SlotKind retire.
+FormSpec v1 could not express: dynamic arrays with add/remove UI and per-row controls, file upload fields that produce durable URLs, runtime data fetches (e.g., `/api/agent-connections`) that gate submit, model-metadata-driven conditional visibility, or derived submit labels (`"Publish"` vs `"Prioritize 3 Items"`).
+The legacy `registerToolUI()` registry stayed alive for the custom tools that depended on at least one of these — until **FormSpec v2** added all of them, at which point the `tool-input` registration SlotKind and the `registerToolUI()` API were retired.
+The `tool-input` / `tool-output` _string tokens_ remain only in the `BlockSurfaceSlot` taxonomy (`lib/ui-registry/block-contract.ts`) for back-compat.